CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Numerical implementation

 \subsection{Data augmentation for better denoising}

-Modern direct detectors collect multiple frames at each tilt angle, allowing compensation of beam-induced motion \cite{Brilot2012}.
+Modern direct electron detectors collect multiple frames at each tilt angle, allowing compensation of beam-induced motion \cite{Brilot2012}.
 By aligning and averaging these frames, small deformations can be compensated and sharper images are obtained.
 Self-supervised denoising frameworks such as Cryo-CARE and Topaz-Denoise group the frames into two subsets to generate independent noisy realizations of the measurements, enabling training in a Noise2Noise framework.

-While training \method{}, we can also benefit from the Noise2Noise framework using the two independent and identically distributed tilt-series available.
-More precisely, we randomly use one of the two dose-fractionated tilt-series available with the tomogram reconstructed with the full tilt-series.
-We applied this strategy and compared the network's performance on the ribosome dataset.
-Figure \ref{fig:noise_input_test} shows the effect of this data augmentation technique on reconstruction quality compared to using standard averaged projections, referred to as 'averaged'.
+While training \method{}, we can also benefit from the Noise2Noise framework using the two independent and identically distributed tilt series available.
+More precisely, we randomly use one of the two dose-fractionated tilt series available with the tomogram reconstructed with the full tilt series.
+We applied this strategy and compared the network's performance on the ribosome dataset (EMPIAR-10045).
+Fig.~\ref{fig:noise_input_test} shows the effect of this data augmentation technique on reconstruction quality compared to using standard averaged projections, referred to as 'averaged'.
 We observe that the network trained with the proposed data augmentation step performs better visually, compared to the network trained with fully averaged projections.
 This can be seen with the increase in contrast between the background and the particles in the figure.

-\xx{0} \yy{0} \zx{-0.2} \zy{1.4} \ps{0.24} \sztmp{3.9cm}
+\xx{0} \yy{0} \zx{-0.2} \zy{1.5} \ps{0.24} \sztmp{3.9cm}